Mine, Quarry & Land Reclamation

 • Can you establish vegetation on sites with no topsoil?

 Yes.
-CDTS specialises in hostile substrates including colliery spoil, quarry benches, and landfill caps with minimal or no topsoil.
+CDTS North & West specialises in hostile substrates including colliery spoil, quarry benches, and landfill caps with minimal or no topsoil.
 Direct tree seeding and hydroseeding with tailored soil amendments (lime, fertiliser) establish hardy plant communities on nutrient-depleted and chemically challenging substrates where conventional planting fails.

 • How quickly does vegetation establish on restoration sites?